LABLABI - TUNISIAN CHICKPEA SOUP

-We celebrate fresh Tunisian olive oil.
 It's a great time to introduce you to Tunisia's national "fast food" called Lablabi (leb-LEB-ee), a chickpea soup, somewhat like a stew.
-This incredibly fragrant dish is traditionally made with simple with pantry ingredients, including crusty bread.
-Be sure to swirl in a bit Harissa olive oil for extra heat.
+This incredibly fragrant dish is traditionally made with simple pantry ingredients, including crusty bread.
+Be sure to swirl in a bit of Harissa olive oil for extra heat.
 We used canned well-drained chickpeas but you can use dry (1-1/4 cups), soaking them overnight.
 For a quintessential Tunisian finish, top with a soft poached egg.
 We've got you covered there, too with our new Perfectly Poached Egg recipe.

 INGREDIENTS: